kkotysz/astroplanner/README.md

 A simple GUI application for planning astronomical observations.
 It allows you to:

-- Load celestial targets from a JSON or CSV/TSV file.
+- Load celestial targets from a JSON file.
 - Select an observation site and date.
 - Calculate visibility curves for each target.
 - Plot the results using Matplotlib.